 Tête-à-tête, vis-à-vis, noblesse oblige, rien ne va plus, ça va sans dire...
 These are some of the most popular French idioms used all over the world.
 Let’s see what do they exactly mean and how to pronounce them.
 Click the blue words and listen to their correct pronunciation.

-The French expression Ça va sans dire can be translated into it goes without saying, meaning that something, a concept or a thought are so obvious and clear, that they do not need to be explained or even stated.
+The French expression Ça va sans dire can be translated into it goes without saying, meaning that something, a concept or a thought, are so obvious and clear, that they do not need to be explained or even stated.

-En plein air can be literally translated into in the open air.
-This French expression has the same meaning as English idiom derived from Italian: Al fresco.
+The expression En plein air can be literally translated into in the open air.
+This French expression has the same meaning as an English idiom borrowed from Italian: Al fresco.
 It means outdoors, on the outside.

 This French saying literally means love affair involving three people.
 It indicates a relationship in which three lovers are involved: a threesome.

 The French idiom Noblesse oblige can be literally translated into nobility obliges.
 It is used to express the concept that: being noble and rich requires some responsibility towards the less fortunate.
 High rank people, since they are so privileged, should be good role models for less lucky folks.

 Pourparler is a French expression used to indicate a diplomatic consultation, a preliminary talk before an important decision.
 It is commonly used with the meaning of talking about, discussing.

 Rien ne va plus (literally, nothing goes any more), such as Les jeux sont faits, is a French expression used in the roulette games.
 The croupier says Rien ne va plus when the time to bet is over.

 The French idiom Tête-à-tête (literally, head-to-head) is used to indicate a very private meeting, a very intimate encounter between two people.

 Tout court (literally, all short) is a French idiom indicating a very short concept, explained without any futile addition, kept it very simple.